bseverns/seedBox/examples/04_scale_quantizer/README.md

 The fourth quiet-mode vignette spotlights the `util::ScaleQuantizer` helpers.
 Instead of staring at firmware comments, you can spin a pretend quantize knob from the command line and watch pitches snap into place.
+Now it also throws quantized CSVs, breathes a slow drift LFO, and streams raw frames to an OSC listener or the classroom UI sim.

 ## What it does